 FIJ visited the sites of a one billion-naira fake police transit camp project approved by Joseph Egbunike, a Deputy Inspector General of Police, and other top officers at the headquarters of the Nigeria Police Force, Abuja, and found that nothing or little had been done.

-In the Falgore Forest in Kano, where a police transit camp of N175 million police was to be erected, nothing was found.
+In the Falgore Forest in Kano, where a police transit camp of N175 million was to be erected, nothing was found.
 The police officers in the forest said there was neither a site for the structure nor a plan for such.
 The only police station in Falgore was an old bungalow without a ceiling.

 Two uncompleted bungalows and a few mobile buildings were found on an expanse of land in Riyom, Plateau State.
 It was the site of a N245, 263,725 police transit camp project.
 “Look at that building in red roof which happens to be a police station in the camp,” a real estate expert told FIJ.
 “With N9 million or N10 million, you can raise that building up to that level”.